dipa96/shy/README.md

 From **Releases**, download shy ipa file.
 Sideloading it with tool like [Sideloadly](https://sideloadly.io/), [CydiaImpactor](http://www.cydiaimpactor.com/) and more.

-After installing App can generate errors.
+After installing, App can generate errors.
 For fix:

 + Enable Developer Mode go to Settings > Privacy & Security on the iOS device.
 Scroll down to the Developer Mode list item and navigate into it.
 To toggle Developer mode, use the “Developer Mode” switch.
 + Trust Developer in Settings > VPN & Device Management